RitikaKushwaha/Plagiarism-checker/README.md

 ## Explore it

 Explore it and twist it to your own use case.
-In case of any questions feel free to reach me directly at *isaackeinstein@gmail.com*.
+In case of any questions feel free to reach me directly

 ## Issues